Jelly-RDF/jelly-jvm/docs/docs/contributing.md

 ## Code of Conduct

-Please note that by participating in this project, you are expected to follow our [Code of Conduct](./code_of_conduct.md).
+By participating in this project, you are expected to follow our [Code of Conduct](./code_of_conduct.md).
 Be kind, inclusive, and constructive.

 ## Submitting issues